Generalized binary utility functions and fair allocations

-\item $G$ is {\em Pareto optimal} (PO), if it is not Pareto dominated by another allocation. \end{itemize} \end{defi} One way to measure the social satisfaction of the agents is through the Nash and utilitarian social welfare functions.
+One way to measure the social satisfaction of the agents is through the Nash and utilitarian social welfare functions.
+Let us recall their precise definitions.
+The utilitarian social welfare of $F$, denoted by $SW_u(F)$, is defined by